simsicon/white_list/README.md

 Install this app in any of your server installed ruby environment in autoddvpn routed internal network, then would work.

+The authentication system is not fully developed, get used to it.

 ```console
 bundle install
 rake db:migrate